-We have a tax-qualified defined benefit plan that is intended to meet the requirements of Section 401(a) of the Code for our U.S. employees hired prior to November 1, 2007, who have long and continuous service before retirement.
-Benefits payable under this pension plan are funded entirely through Company contributions to a trust fund.
-This pension plan provides for a lump sum payment or a monthly benefit for the participant's lifetime upon reaching the normal retirement age under this pension plan, which is 65.
+We have a tax-qualified defined benefit pension plan that is intended to meet the requirements of Section 401(a) of the Code for our U.S. employees hired prior to November 1, 2007, who have long and continuous service before retirement.
+Benefits payable under the U.S. pension plan are funded entirely through Company contributions to a trust fund.
+The U.S. pension plan provides for a lump sum payment or a monthly benefit for the participant's lifetime upon reaching the normal retirement age under the U.S. pension plan, which is 65.
 The monthly benefit is calculated by multiplying the participant's annual average compensation (calculated using the five highest complete years of the last ten years of compensation or the final sixty months of compensation, whichever is higher, capped at Code limits) by 35% and by the participant's years of service divided by the years the participant could have worked until his or her normal retirement date divided by 12.
 "Compensation" for purposes of the pension plan includes base salary and payments under the STIP.
-Participants are 100% vested in this pension plan once they have been credited with five years of service with the Company.
+Participants are 100% vested in the U.S. pension plan once they have been credited with five years of service with the Company.
 Messrs.
-Martz and Bergwall are the only NEOs eligible to participate in this pension plan, and both are fully vested in their benefits under this pension plan.
-Once a participant is fully vested, the participant will have earned a nonforfeitable right to a benefit under this pension plan.
-Benefits may commence at the later of age 65 or five years vested in this pension plan.
-Mr. Martz is currently eligible for retirement benefits under this pension plan offers early retirement benefits at age 55 on a reduced basis with a required 15 years of service.
-Mr. Bergwall is eligible for early retirement benefits under this pension plan.
+Martz and Bergwall are the only NEOs eligible to participate in the U.S. pension plan, and both are fully vested in their benefits under the U.S. pension plan.
+Once a participant is fully vested, the participant will have earned a non-forfeitable right to a benefit under the U.S. pension plan.
+Benefits may commence at the later of age 65 or five years vested in the U.S. pension plan.
+Mr. Martz is currently eligible for retirement benefits under the U.S. pension plan.
+The U.S. pension plan offers early retirement benefits at age 55 on a reduced basis with a required 15 years of service.
+Mr. Bergwall is eligible for early retirement benefits under the U.S. pension plan.